unicode-org/icu4x/docs/design/vertical_fallback.md

 ### Build-Time Approach

-With the build-time approach, we only perform naive vertical fallbacking.
-All locales for which naive inheritance does not work must therefore have a pointer to the correct data, which are all resolved at build time.
+With the build-time approach, we only perform naive vertical fallbacking at runtime; complex vertical fallbacking is resolved at build time.
+All locales for which naive inheritance does not work must have a pointer to the correct data.

+Note that the build-time approach does not result in duplicated *data*, since we store pointers to the same data buffers that we would eventually find with the full runtime approach; however, it does result in more *metadata* being stored (larger index array).

 **Pros:**